-The beginning practicum course is a co-requisite with ED 223C Curriculum Development and implementation: Age 3 through Grade 3.
-The field-based component of this course will provide experiences that address developmentally appropriate curriculum content in early childhood programs, age three through third grade.
-Development and implementation of curriculum in all content areas, including literacy, numeracy, the arts, health and emotional wellness, science, motor and social skills is emphasized.
-Information on adapting content areas to meet the needs of children with special needs and the development of Individualized Education Plans (IEPs) is included.
+The beginning practicum course is a co-requisite with the course Curriculum Development and Implementation: Age 3 through Grade 3.
+The field based component of this course will provide experiences that address developmentally appropriate curriculum content in early childhood programs, age 3 through third grade.
+Development and implementation of curriculum in all content areas, including literacy, numeracy, the arts,health and emotional wellness, science, motor and social skills is emphasized.
+Information on adapting content areas to meet the needs of children with special needs and the development of IEPs is included.